damdoy/ice40_ultraplus_examples/README.md

 - Reading the flash (N25Q032A) from the FPGA
 - DSP (`SB_MAC16`) example with MAC (multiply and accumulate) operations
 - A RISC-V implementation running on the FPGA
    - the RISC-V groups all of the above examples to make a complete working system able to do matrix multiplications, fibonacci and multiplcations, all on a RISC-V soft CPU communicating with a Linux computer.
+For more info about the system including how to build FW and host SW, please see the [riscv README](https://github.com/damdoy/ice40_ultraplus_examples/blob/master/riscv/README.md).
 - PLL and use of internal clock

 All the examples are synthetized and programmed on the breakout board using the open souce tools from the icestorm project (http://www.clifford.at/icestorm/).